+Culture - Detroit’s art sell-off: Flogging the family silver?
+It could be the most expensive art sale ever.
 So expensive, in fact, that no-one even knows how much it could make.
 The multi-billion dollar collection of the Detroit Institute of Art (DIA), packed with masterpieces by Rembrandt, Picasso, Degas, van Gogh, and many other painters, as well as sculpture, furniture and ancient Greek pottery, is under real threat of ending up under the auctioneer’s hammer.
 Despite a chorus of disapproval, Christie’s has been called in to put a price on part of DIA’s holdings, which comprise thousands of items.

 That prospect became quite real late last year after Kevyn Orr, Detroit’s emergency manager, hired the auction house Christie’s to appraise the value of 1,741 city-owned paintings, sculptures, silver, furniture and drawings.
 Their verdict on the collection: it is worth between $421.5 million to $805 million.

-Detroit's bankruptcy: Revenge of the 99% WHEN the news broke Friday that the bankrupt city of Detroit had filed its “plan of adjustment” for its creditors, many reacted with shock and horror.
+A 2014 Detroit art retrospective | Visual Art.
+There's no doubt about it — 2014 was a dynamic year in Detroit art.
 Street art was both celebrated and vilified, some galleries closed while others opened, and the city even attracted international attention as entrepreneurs from New York and Berlin eyed its ample abandoned buildings for future arts-related developments.
 Here's a look back at what we covered: One of the biggest commotions in art this year in Detroit was caused by developments on a story that originally broke more than four years ago, when a Packard Plant wall, apparently painted by the mysterious, internationally renowned street artist known as Banksy, was immediately snatched up by the 555 Gallery.